Cuda-Chen/cuda-chen.github.io/_posts/2019-12-28-machine-learning-dataset-tour-3-loan-prediction.md

 > TL;DR: you can view my work on my [GitHub](https://github.com/Cuda-Chen/machine-learning-note/blob/master/loan-prediction/loan_predict.ipynb).

-In this post, I am going to make a brief introduction of loan prediction dataset, and I will share my solution with some explaination.
+In this post, I am going to make a brief introduction of loan prediction dataset, and I will share my solution with some explanation.

 ## Brief Introduction of Loan Prediction Dataset
 Provided by Analytics Vidhya, the loan prediction task is to dicide